MGM Cotai, "The Spectacle." Image courtesy Tim Digulla.

 Installation by Moment Factory

-Interactivity is prominent in the installation at Hong Kong Airport where Moment Factory created three features: the "Crystal Elevator", in the Meeters and Greeters Hall, welcomes passengers with content highlighting Hong Kong; the "Totems of Joy" combines real-time flight information with content that allows passengers to take custom selfies.
+Interactivity is prominent in the installation at Hong Kong Airport where Moment Factory created three features: The "Crystal Elevator," in the Meeters and Greeters Hall, welcomes passengers with content highlighting Hong Kong, and the "Totems of Joy" combines real-time flight information with content that allows passengers to take custom selfies.

 “This has been one of my favorite projects to work on, because of the human dynamics in a public space,” she says.
 “Strangers discover it together and learn together organically.
 It’s a larger-than-life video game based on nature.”